awslabs/aws-cicd-workshop-cpt/labs/04-pipeline/README.md

 We will now create a continuous delivery pipeline using AWS CodePipeline that will:

-- Fetch source code from GitHub
+- Fetch source code from CodeCommit
 - Build an application
 - Deploy the application to our AWS ElasticBeanstalk QA environment
 - Deploy the application to our AWS ElasticBeanstalk Production environment after manual approval